 - Citizenship and British values

 - School sport, physical activity and physical literacy

 - Spiritual, Moral, Social & Cultural Development (SMSC)

-From September 2016, Bikeability Plus funding will be available.
+In September 2016, Bikeability Plus funding was introduced.
 Bikeability Plus is a series of modules designed for Bikeability schemes to use in cooperation with schools, in order to ensure that children and families are given the opportunities, skills, support and guidance they need to make cycling part of their everyday life.
-These modules complement and enhance the effectiveness of Bikeability Levels 1-3
+These modules complement and enhance the effectiveness of Bikeability Levels 1-3.

 Further information on the Bikeability programme can be found here.